 - Having a Meetings-Free Day

 - Labeling Emails’ Subject Lines to Better Organize Your Inbox

 - Setting a Time Limit to Your Work Day

 - Getting Inspiration From the Best Productivity Books Out There

 1. Getting a Good Night’s Sleep Regularly

 Sleep is vital to nearly every aspect of your health and well-being.
-When it comes to productivity, research has shown that after one night of no-sleep, the number of attention lapses increase by up to 400%.
+When it comes to productivity, research has shown that after one night of no sleep, the number of attention lapses increases by up to 400%.

 By getting the rest you need every night, you can improve your concentration, stave off fatigue, enjoy a more positive mood and even keep your diet on the more healthy side.
 Each of these benefits can help you stay focused on your work and maintain higher energy levels throughout the day.